richardbutler/node-spritesheet/README.md

 ## Requirements

 Requires [ImageMagick](http://www.imagemagick.org).
-For Unix/Mac, there
+For Unix/Mac, this will
-is a handy script in /scripts:

-	$ chmod +x ./scripts/imagemagick.sh
-	$ ./scripts/imagemagick.sh
+be installed automagickally (ouch).

 ## Installation